pborenstein/esther.lol/src/esther.md

 ### King

 > Whatever your request, you will receive it.
-Whatever you desire, up to half my empire, it shall be done!
+> Whatever you desire, up to half my empire, it shall be done!

 ### Esther

 > So, about my request and desire:
-> If the king likes me, and if it pleases the king to grant me my request and desire, could the king and Haman come to another party tomorrow?
+> If the king likes me, and if it pleases
+> the king to grant me my request and desire,
+> could the king and Haman come to another party
+> tomorrow?
 Then I will reveal my true request and my true desire.

 #### Haman's Joy is Short-Lived

-Haman was happy that he got to party with the queen, but he was ecstatic that he was going to do it the next day, too.
+Haman was happy that he got to party with the queen, and he was ecstatic that he was going to do it the next day, too.

-But on his way home Haman saw Mordechai at the king's gate, and Mordechai refused to bow, to stand or even move at all for him.
+But on his way home, Haman saw Mordechai at the king's gate sitting with the king's ministers.
+All of the ministers stood and bowed to Haman.
+But while Mordechai stood, he did not bow.
-Just a little nod of the head.
+He gave Haman just a little nod of the head.
 Haman got very very angry and controlled himself until he got home.
 Then he let go on his wife.

 ### Haman

 > I am the prime minister of the empire!
 I am the top man next to the king!
-> Queen Esther invited no one else to the party, except me (and the king)!
+> Queen Esther invited no one else to the party, just me (and the king)!
 > Plus, she invited me to another party tomorrow, too!
-(Also with the king.)
+(With with the king.)
 > But all this glory means nothing to me as long
 > as that Jew Mordechai sits at the king's gate and refuses to bow to me.